Abidoyesimze/Attestify/README.md

 - One-time verification unlocks all platform features

 ###  **Automatic Yield Generation**
-- Deposits automatically earn interest via Moola Market
+- Your funds are automatically deployed to Aave Market for yield
 - Watch your balance grow with compound interest 24/7
 - Three risk-adjusted strategies: Conservative, Balanced, Growth